rubbrband/rubbrband/README.md

 Rubbrband lets you rapidly fine-tune and evaluate the latest open-source machine learning models.
 Rubbrband installs dependencies, exposes training and inference commands from a CLI interface.

+## Features

+**Automatic Environment Setup**

+No need to manually install CUDA drivers and pip dependencies.
+Rubbrband has custom docker containers built for Dreambooth, LoRA and ControlNet, which means you can finetune in just 1 line.

+**Automatic Dataset Cropping**

+Rubbrband automatically crop your datasets to the right size(usually 512x512) with a focus on the subject.

+**Automatic1111 Built-In**

+Use the `rubbrband web` command to launch Stable Diffusion Web-UI and see results using your checkpoint file.

+**Automatic Checkpoint Downloads**

+Rubbrband automatically downloads the latest SD checkpoints from HuggingFace so you can use it to finetune and test in Automatic1111.

 ## Getting Started Example

 Rubbrband uses Docker to create separate, working training environments on your machine.
 Here is the [installation guide for Docker](https://docs.docker.com/engine/install/).
 If you need help, [contact us on discord](https://discord.gg/BW3R9yK7Fh)